riipandi/moonlight/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a self review of my changes
 - [ ] I have updated the documentation where relevant
 - [ ] My changes are well written and all ci is passing

+## Screenshots 📷

+If possible provide screenshots of your visual changes to make it easier for reviewers.